 Appeared serially in "Weekly Shonen King,"(Shonen Gahosha)

 Telling children about sex was a taboo in Japan in the late 1960s, but things changed suddenly in the early 1970s.
 For many reasons, sex was no longer a taboo subject.
 In the world of Manga, "Harenchi Gakuen"(1968) by Nagai Go, which was full of obscene scenes and nudes, opened the door to a new era in Manga.
 Following "Harenchi Gakuen," boys' Mangas started consistently dealing with sex.
-"Song for Apollo" was written during this period.
+"Apollo’s Song" was written during this period.
 In this work, Tezuka Osamu tries to convey the essence of love and sex through the eyes of the main character, Chikaishi Shogo, who wanders around searching for true love.
 This theme is common to Tezuka Osamu's other works such as "Phoenix" and "Buddha."
 Also at this time, Japan was going through a turbulent period when student riots and violent incidents involving student activists were rampant.
 Tezuka Osamu later remarked that Shogo's depressed character reflected the dark mood and instability of society at the time.